-War Elephants - massive, hulking beasts all grey skin and ivory.
+War Elephants — massive, hulking beasts all grey skin and ivory.
 The largest land animal has actually had a pretty extensive history serving in wars.
-The reason why should be obvious - they're large, strong, intelligent, and intimidating; their exotic appearance was an absolute horror to cultures who had never seen them before.
+The reason why should be obvious — they're large, strong, intelligent, and intimidating; their exotic appearance was an absolute horror to cultures who had never seen them before.
 They were often used to carry commanders, who could survey the battlefield from the high vantage point on the elephant's back, or held mounted archers, who could use the same vantage point to accurately shoot.
 Otherwise, a charging elephant will kill just about anybody.
 Training these beasts, however, was no easy task, and while their intelligence actually makes them highly trainable, it often involved methods involving animal cruelty.
 The disadvantages are great, as well; elephants are easily spooked, and a terrified elephant is more of a danger to it's own army than it's enemy, since it'll turn around and trample it's own backup.
+Their intelligence can also be a problem, as they recognize danger much more readily than horses.
 The practice of training war elephants is called Elephantry, and the elephants used are vastly Asian Elephants, as opposed to African Elephant, which is more well-known in the modern world.

 - Prior to being used for war, elephants were being tamed for agricultural uses, which made the transition easier.
 However, elephants never made the leap from wild to domesticated, and all elephants used for these tasks were captured in the wild.